sanfordvdev/win10script/README.md

 ## To Do
 - Possible webhooks
-- GO thropugh and configuire Essential Tweaks to my exact needs
+- GO through and configure Essential Tweaks to my exact needs

 For complete details check out https://christitus.com/debloat-windows-10-2020/